Nume1977/Tank-03/README.md

 ![CPU](/Images/screws.jpg)

-The top lid has the wifi antennas attached to it, so be careful!.
+The top lid has the wifi/BT antennas attached to it, so be careful when pulling it!.

 ![CPU](/Images/wifi.jpg)